whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 ## Accessing elements of a vector

-Square brackets are used to access specific elements or subsets of a vector, factor, matrix or data frame.
-Let's create a new vector as an
+Square brackets (`[` and `]`) are used to access specific elements or subsets of a vector, factor, matrix or data frame.
+Let's create a new vector as an example:
-example:

     x <- c(1:5, 10:14)
     ## now extract 3rd element